jreaso/surf-forecast-videos/README.md

 - **Fresh West**, Pembrokeshire, UK.
 Where the Welsh Nationals are held and a particularly consistent spot in Pembrokeshire.

+## Files

+- `surfline_api.py` is based on the `pysurfline` package and has a `Forecast` object which can be used to fetch the forecast for a spot and return a `JSON` file or a dataframe.

 ## Dataset Creation

 The first step is to build a system to fetch cam footage.
 We want to download a 1-minute clip (at a reduced framerate for storage) every hour during daylight.
 We will be pulling clips from Surfline's cam rewind feature.
 Once daily, we download all relevant clips in the last 24h.
 We will then need to process them and put them into storage.
 For storage reasons, clips will need to be cut down and their framerate will need to be reduced.